Aeneas137/stcs/README.md

 Starship Tactical Combat Simulator

+Note: This repo will need to be organized at some point; this is very early in development.

 This game has been on the backburner for 30 years.
 It is time.
 Anyone who is familiar with FASA will recognize this as a module in FASA's Star Trek: The Role Playing Game.
 The Starship Tactical Combat Simulator takes place on a hexmap with tokens or miniatures.